ISAP Researchers' Profiles

 Dickerson DL, Johnson CL.
 Development of a culturally-appropriate treatment program for urban American Indian/Alaska Native youths with psychiatric and substance use disorders: Incorporating Community Feedback.
 Journal of Psychoactive Drugs 2011 43(4).

-Dickerson DL, Spear S, Marinelli-Casey P, Rawson R, Li L, Hser YI.
-American Indians/Alaska Natives and substance abuse treatment outcomes: positive signs and continuing challenges.
+Dickerson DL, Spear S; Marinelli-Casey P, Rawson R, Li L, Hser Y. American Indians/Alaska Natives and Substance Abuse Treatment Outcomes: Positive Signs and Continuing Challenges.
 Journal of Addictive Diseases 2011 Jan:30(1):63-74.

 Dickerson DL, Johnson CL.
-Mental health and substance abuse characteristics among a clinical sample of urban American Indian/Alaska Native youths in a large California metropolitan area: a descriptive study.
-Community Mental Health Journal 2010 Dec 16 [Epub ahead of print]
+Mental health and substance abuse characteristics among a clinical sample of urban American Indian/Alaska Native youths in a large metropolitan area: a descriptive study.
+Community Mental Health Journal 2012; 48(1):56-62.

 Dickerson DL, Leeman RF, Mazure CM, O’Malley SS: Inclusion of women and minorities in clinical trials of FDA-approved pharmacotherapy for smoking cessation.
-American Journal on Addictions 2009 Jan-Feb;18(1):21-28
+Am J Addict.
+2009; 18(1):21-8

-Dickerson DL, O’Malley S, Canive J, Thuras P, Westermeyer J: Nicotine Dependence and comorbid psychiatric and substance use disorders in a sample of American Indian Veterans.
-Drug and Alcohol Dependence 2009 Jan 1;99(1-3):169-75
+Dickerson DL, O’Malley S, Canive J, Thuras P, Westermeyer J: Nicotine Dependence and comorbid psychiatric and substance use disorders in a sample of American Indian Veterans, Journal, Drug and Alcohol Dependence 2009; 99(1-3):169-75

 Westermeyer J, Dickerson DL.
 (2008) The American Psychiatric Publishing Textbook of Substance Abuse Treatment, Fourth Edition.
 Chapter: Minorities.